The Dennis Hill Award is presented to MEng or MSc students in Biomedical Engineering and related subjects.

 The winning entrant will receive a prize of £300, one year’s membership of the IET and a certificate of recognition.

-The winner of the award will be invited to attend the IET Achievement Awards ceremony, which will take place in London on 20 November 2013.
-The winner would also be invited to IET’s Annual Healthcare Technologies Lecture, to present their work to colleagues and peers.
+The winner of the award will be invited to the attend the IET’s Annual Healthcare Technologies Awards night to present their work to colleagues and peers.

 This award is organised by the IET’s Healthcare Technologies Network.